Azure/onboarding-guidance/DevTest/Mobile DevOps/xamarin-test-cloud.md

     ![Screenshot](../../Images/XTC/vsts-xtc-19.png)

-17. This device log section allows you to view the output from the physical device on which your application test ran and is helpful if you have encountered a test failure.
+17. This **device log** allows you to view the output from the physical device on which your application test ran and is helpful if you have encountered a test failure.

     ![Screenshot](../../Images/XTC/vsts-xtc-20.png)